 Matplotlib allows you to plot beautiful figure for any dataset you want to analyze.
 But sometimes the labels on the x-axis are not readable.
 And due to it, you want to rotate the text.
-In this entire coding tutorial, you will know how to Rotate X axis labels in Matplotlib using the various examples.
+In this entire coding tutorial, you will know how to Rotate X-axis labels in Matplotlib using the various examples.

-Examples to Rotate X axis labels in Matplotlib
+Examples to Rotate X-axis labels in Matplotlib

-You should make sure that you do all the coding part involved here on your Jupyter Notebook.
+You should make sure that you do all the coding parts involved here on your Jupyter Notebook.
 As I have used it for explaining the examples.
 It will be better for you for more understanding.

 In this example, I will create sample data points for plotting the figures.
 After that, I will rotate the labels.
 Here I have used NumPy for the creation of the sample array.
 Execute the below lines of code.

 import matplotlib.pyplot as plt import numpy as np %matplotlib inline x = np.array([1,2,3,4,5]) y = np.array([0.1,0.2,0.3,0.4,0.5]) plt.figure(figsize=(8,8)) labels =["AAAA","BBBB","CCCC","DDDD","EEEE","FFFF","GGGG","HHHH","IIII","JJJJ"] plt.plot(x,y) ax = plt.gca() ax.set_xticklabels(labels=labels,rotation=90);